ysut/playground/HGMD-GeneLinker/README.md

 In this step, a log file (e.g. log-HGMD.2023.3.txt) are created in the host directory defined by ${BIND_DIR}.
 ```
 (base) # conda activate maria
-(maria) # task setup
-(maria) # task summarize
+(maria) # task
 ```
-It will take a long time in "setup" step.
+It will take a long time.

-#### phpMyAdmin
+## phpMyAdmin
 The phpMyAdmin container will run.
 You can access `http://localhost:3000/` from host using web browser.
+If you can not access phpMyAdmin, you should check the permission of sessions directory.
+Session directory permissions must be 777.